FedRAMP/docs/README.md

 ### Building

-Building teh site has two main steps:
+Building the site has two main steps:
-1. Generate the enriched markdown files from the FRMR JSON files.
+1. Generate the enriched Markdown files from the FRMR JSON files.
-2. Build the static site using the enriched markdown files.
+2. Build the static site using the enriched Markdown files.

 #### Generating the enriched markdown files
-1. First we generate the markdown files from the FRMR JSON files using the `tools/scripts/FRMR-to-markdown.ts` script.
+1. First we generate the Markdown files from the FRMR JSON files using the `tools/scripts/FRMR-to-markdown.ts` script.
 This script will read the FRMR JSON files in the `data` directory and generate markdown files in the `markdown` directory.
 2. Next we can preview the static site by running `zensical serve`.
 This will build the site and start a local web server.
-3. Once you have confirmed the site looks correct you can build the static site by running `zensical build`.
+3. Once you have confirmed the site looks correct, you can build the static site by running `zensical build`.

 #### Generate documentation for the JSON Schema
+We are using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) to generate documentation for the FRMR JSON schema.

     pip install json-schema-for-humans
-generate-schema-doc templates/FedRAMP.schema.json
+    generate-schema-doc --config-file tools/templates/jsfh-config.yaml tools/templates/FedRAMP.schema.json tools/templates/FedRAMP.schema.html